Como, New South Wales

 Como is a suburb in southern Sydney, located on the southern banks of the Georges River, in the state of New South Wales, Australia.
 It is located 27 km south of the Sydney central business district in the local government area of the Sutherland Shire.
-The postcode is 2226, which it shares with neighboring suburbs Jannali, Bonnet Bay, and Como West.
+The postcode is 2226, which it shares with neighbouring suburbs Jannali, Bonnet Bay and Como West.
 The postal locality (suburb) of Como West was originally created in 1939 from within the greater Como locality and is bounded to the west by the Woronora River.
 The shoreline across Como features Bonnet Bay, Scylla Bay and Carina Bay.

 History

 The area now known as Como lies in the tradition lands of the Tharawal (Dharawal) people on the southern bank of the Georges River.
 The Sutherland Shire Council recognises Tharawal-speaking people as the traditional custodians of the area.

 Well before it became Como, the locality had previously been known as Woronora.

 Circa early 1883, a small weatherboard and iron-roofed building called the Woronora Hotel had been constructed by the proprietor, Mr. Thomas Hanley, in response to the rapidly growing railway worker's camp situated adjacent to where they were planning to extend the Illawarra railway line across a bridge being constructed over the Georges River.

 The Woronora Post Office opened on 16 May 1883, adjacent to the Woronora Hotel; this facility is also being operated by Mr handyman.

 In 1922, the postal locality of Woronora was changed to Como upon a suggestion offered by Mr. James Frederick Murphy, manager of the Holt-Sutherland Co. and the affairs of Thomas Holt (1811–1888), who at the time owned much of the land that stretched from Sutherland to Cronulla.
 Mr. Murphy likened the area to its namesake in Italy on account of its similarity to Lake Como at the foot of the Lepontine Alps and Lugano Prealps.

 The Italian influence on the suburb is also reflected in many of the existing street names, which were named after various cities located throughout Italy, including Genoa Street, Verona Range, Tivoli Esplanade, Ortona Parade, Novara Crescent, Pavia Road, Cremona Road, and Loretta Avenue (originally named Loretto, a misspelling of the Italian city of Loreto).

 On 5 May 1883, a Government notice in the Evening News (Sydney) announced a proposal for a "new Public School at Worinora, George's River."

 Shortly after, on 10 July 1883 first mention of the Como Post Office appears in an article published in the Sydney Morning Herald, thus confirming the locality had already officially been renamed to Como.

 On 25 September 1883, the NSW Government awarded the tender for timber construction of the new Worinora Public School to R.G.
 Troughton for the sum of £199 4s.

 The Worinora School, built just to the south of Scylla Bay, opened on 16 April 1884.